luojia65/test-d1-flash-bare/README.md

 Your flash binary should be at: `target\riscv64imac-unknown-none-elf\debug\test-d1-flash-bt0.bin`.

 It defaults to debug mode.
 If you want to build under release mode, use `cargo make --release`.
+Due to configuration on cargo workspace, the output ELF still includes debug symbols even on release mode;
+however this won't affect target flash binary for those symbols will get stripped on binary generation.

 ## Dump assembly code